 Periodontal disease is caused by plaque, the film of bacteria that develops on your teeth.
-When you eat and drink, the sugars combine with the bacteria in your mouth.
-The bacteria in plaque release toxins which irritate and inflame the gums.
-When plaque is not removed daily through brushing and flossing, it hardens and becomes calculus which can only be removed during a professional dental cleaning.
+Bacteria release toxins which irritate and inflame the gums.
+When plague is not removed daily by brushing and flossing it hardens to tarter which can only be removed during a professional dental cleaning.
 Early signs of this disease can be bleeding, tender gums, and constant bad breath.